-- To safeguard pupils' welfare and provide appropriate pastoral (and where necessary, medical) care, and to take appropriate action in the event of an emergency, incident or accident, including by disclosing details of an individual's medical condition or other relevant information where it is in the individual's interests to do so: for example for medical advice, for social protection, safeguarding, and cooperation with police or social services, for insurance purposes or to caterers or organisers of school trips who need to be made aware of dietary or medical needs - To comply with public health requirements - To provide educational services in the context of making reasonable adjustments for a pupil's disability and/or any special educational needs of a pupil - To provide spiritual education in the context of any religious beliefs - As part of any school or external complaints, disciplinary or investigation process that involves such data, for example if there are SEND, health or safeguarding elements; or - For legal and regulatory purposes (for example child protection, diversity monitoring, health and safety and immigration / visa sponsorship compliance) and to comply with its legal obligations and duties of care.
+- To safeguard pupils' welfare and provide appropriate pastoral (and where necessary, medical) care, and to take appropriate action in the event of an emergency, incident or accident, including by disclosing details of an individual's medical condition or other relevant information where it is in the individual's interests to do so: for example for medical advice, for social protection, safeguarding, and cooperation with police or social services, for insurance purposes or to caterers or organisers of school trips who need to be made aware of dietary or medical needs; - To comply with public health requirements in respect of Covid-19 (or similar) testing: including managing on-site testing and /or processing the results of tests taken by pupils or other members of the School community, and sharing this information with relevant health authorities; - To provide educational services in the context of any special educational needs of a pupil; - To provide spiritual education in the context of any religious beliefs; - In connection with employment of its staff, for example DBS checks, welfare, union membership or pension plans, and in a pastoral, complaint or disciplinary context. - To run any of its systems that operate on biometric data, such as for security and other forms of pupil identification (book borrowing in the library, lockers, lunch etc.); - As part of any school or external complaints, disciplinary or investigation process that involves such data, for example if there are SEND, health or safeguarding elements; or - For legal and regulatory purposes (for example child protection, diversity monitoring, health and safety and immigration / visa sponsorship compliance) and to comply with its legal obligations and duties of care.

-5. Types of personal data processed by the School
+5. Types of personal data processed by the school